benjamin-kraatz/get-next-versions/README.md

 # Get Next Versions

+> ⚠️ **Development Status**: This package is currently in early development (version < 1.0).
+The API and functionality may change significantly between releases.
+Use with caution in production environments.

 Automated versioning tool based on conventional commits and package dependencies.
 Available as both an NPM package and a GitHub Action.

 ## Overview